Today’s Wonder of the Day was inspired by ethan. ethan Wonders, “how powerful is stomach acid” Thanks for WONDERing with us, ethan!

 There are some substances on Earth that children of all ages seem to be fascinated with.
-For example, lava captures the imagination in a way that few other substances can.
+For example, lava captures the imagination in a way that few other things can.

 Likewise, many children are amazed by the corrosive powers of acid.
-If you've ever seen a piece of turned to a bubbling, fizzing liquid when it encounters acid, you know the awesome chemical power acid has.
+Have you ever seen a piece of metal turned to a bubbling, fizzing liquid when it encounters acid?
+If so, you know how powerful acid can be.

-Many people don’t realize that their own stomachs contain acid that's powerful enough to destroy .
-Sure, we know all about stomach acid and how it helps us digest food, but it’s certainly not that powerful, is it?
+Many people don’t know that their own stomachs contain powerful acid.
+You may know all about stomach acid and how it helps us digest food.
+But it’s not that powerful, is it?
 You bet it is!

-With such powerful acid in our stomachs, what prevents it from eating a hole right through us?
+With such powerful acid in our stomachs, what stops it from eating a hole right through us?
 You can thank your stomach’s epithelial cells for protecting you.
-These specialized cells produce a solution of mucous and bicarbonate that coats the inside of the stomach.
+These specialized cells produce a solution of mucus and bicarbonate that coats the inside of the stomach.

 Of course, these systems don’t always work perfectly.
-Some people struggle with stomach problems in which too much acid is produced.
-When the epithelial cells can’t keep up with the task of protecting the stomach lining, stomach acid can damage the lining of the stomach, creating what doctors call gastric ulcers.
+Some people struggle with stomach problems in which too much acid is made.
+When that happens, the epithelial cells can’t keep up with the task of protecting the stomach lining.
+Stomach acid can then damage the lining of the stomach.
+This creates what doctors call gastric ulcers.

 Ulcers are very painful.
 Luckily, the can be treated with the help of a doctor.
 Other issues caused by stomach acid include acid reflux and heartburn.
 Despite these problems, stomach acid is very important.
 You need it in order to properly digest the food you eat.